RedisGrafana/grafana-redis-explorer/BUILD.md

-# How to build and install Redis Explorer plug-in
+# How to build and install Redis Explorer plugin

 You can find detailed instructions in the [Documentation](https://redisgrafana.github.io/development/redis-explorer/).